Judslat/Modtool/README.md

-The file is a self extracting Archive, just download it as a zip and then double click the file called Modding tool setup.part01.rar and extract the single file to desktop, run it and will install the files needed
+The file is a self extracting Archive, just download it as a zip and then double click the file called modtoolsetup.part01.rar and double click modtoolsetup.exe file and it will install the files needed

 run it from the shortcut on the desktop, this is a work in